fairdk/fair-ubuntu-centre/installscripts/README.md

 ## Making data accessible

-All of the data should recide on a partition mounted in `/media/FAIR` or `/media/fair/FAIR`
+All of the data should reside on a partition mounted in `/media/FAIR` or `/media/fair/FAIR`

 The easiest way to make this happen, is by adding a label on a partition and calling it `FAIR`.
 That way, the mount point will be predictable and